Who is Phil Taylor?

 Very Serious About Engineering

-Even from an early age my imagination was ignited by space exploration, rockets, a wonder of how the world works and just about anything to do with science and technology.
-Chemistry sets and electronic kits were a doorway into a future where I went on to study a BTEC ONC and HNC qualifications in electronics (special thanks to my teachers, you were the best).
+Ever since I was a young boy my imagination was ignited by space exploration, rockets, in short, just about anything to do with science and technology.
+Chemistry sets and electronic kits were a doorway into a future where I went on to study BTEC ONC and HNC qualifications in electronics (special thanks to my teachers, you were the best).
 I worked for several companies in audio electronic design, manufacturing engineering and as an acoustic consultant.
 During the early 1990s I worked as a production engineer at BSS Audio who manufactured innovative professional audio signal processing gear for studios and live venues all over the world.

 And Even More Serious About Tone

 Whilst all this was going on I was still a keen guitar player, always wanting to play and sound better but never being satisfied with my playing or tone.
 It always seemed my guitar was working against me and I was constantly learning scales, chords and changing gear – strings, cables, effects, you name it, in a quest to become comfortable with the instrument.
 A turning point came when a friend asked me if I’d have a go at repairing his old Rogers ‘Junior’ EL84 monoblock amplifier – the Junior was a lovely little tube push-pull, hi-fi amp.
 Being a student of science and engineering, I remember being terribly skeptical about vacuum tubes at the time.
 How could this little under-powered amp built with such archaic devices possibly sound better than the latest, sleek solid-state transistor and MOSFET technology?
 But it did – this little amp had a beautifully rich and sweet musical tone full of presence and warmth.
 Maybe solid-state amps measure well in the lab, but they sounded flat, clinical and even harsh in use.